BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Conclusion

 \section{Conclusion}

 This study introduces BiSSL, a novel training framework that integrates the self-supervised pretext and downstream fine-tuning objectives into a unified bilevel optimization problem.
-By explicitly modeling the interdependence between pretraining and fine-tuning, BiSSL facilitates enhanced information sharing between these training stages, yielding model initializations that are better aligned with downstream tasks.
-We present a task-agnostic training algorithm and pipeline that incorporates BiSSL as an intermediate training stage between the self-supervised pretraining and fine-tuning stages.
-Experiments across multiple pretext and downstream tasks demonstrate that BiSSL significantly improves downstream performance over the conventional self-supervised learning pipeline.
-Additional exploratory experiments further support the conclusion that BiSSL enhances downstream task alignment.
-Overall, BiSSL represents a promising step toward training algorithm designs that better align the self-supervised pretraining and downstream fine-tuning stages via bilevel optimization.
+The bilevel structure enables the downstream objective to guide the pretext task optimization towards refining its representations to better align with the downstream task.
+We present a task-agnostic training algorithm and pipeline that incorporates BiSSL as a preparatory stage prior to fine-tuning.
+Experiments across multiple pretext and downstream tasks demonstrate that BiSSL consistently enhances fine-tuning performance, while additional alignment analyses indicate that it produces pretrained representations that better conform to downstream objectives.
+Overall, BiSSL demonstrates that explicitly addressing the misalignment between self-supervised pretrained backbones and downstream tasks prior to fine-tuning can yield substantial accuracy gains.
+This highlights the potential of bilevel optimization in this setting and motivates future research on training algorithms that explicitly optimize such alignment.